Chain Reaction (game show): Main game

 The challenging team began the game.
-In the event two new players were competing, a coin toss determined which team went first.
+When two new players competed, a coin toss determined which team went first.
 Usually, the challengers were the blue team and the champions were the gold team.

 As the game continued, the words would be revealed one letter at a time.
 A player's turn consisted of calling for a letter in the next word above or below one of the already revealed words and then guessing the word (note that the last letter of each word is not revealed).
 A correct response won one point for each letter in the word (two if the word had a '+' mark next to it) and that team kept control of the board.
 If the player in control was incorrect or gave no guess, control went back to the other team.
 The game continued until either one team scored 50 points, or the chain was finished.
 If that happened, another chain was put up and the game continued until one team reached the goal of 50 points, any letters exceeding 50 points are not included in the player's score.
-That team's contestant won the game, $250 (later dropped when the final version of the endgame was introduced) and the right to play for $10,000 in the bonus round.
-The losing player received $5 a point for playing (changed to parting gifts with the third endgame).
+That team's contestant won the game, $250 (later dropped when the final version of the bonus round was introduced) and the right to play for $10,000 in the bonus round.
+The losing player received $5 a point for playing (changed to parting gifts with the third bonus round).